Social media detoxes and cleanses – They’re all the rage now but what are they?

 - Giving yourself some TLC

-I mean you don’t really need more reasons then that but if you want a more comprehensive list to give yourself some well deserved rest this site has some great advice.Simple steps towards a positive and more relaxed you ‘does what it says on the tin’.
+I mean you don’t really need more reasons than that but if you want a more comprehensive list to give yourself some well-deserved rest this site has some great advice.Simple steps towards a positive and more relaxed you ‘does what it says on the tin’.
 So pop in some ear phones, run a hot bath and relax.
-Ignore all the drama around you and just spend time on yourself, after that you can prepare for tomorrows events!
+Give yourselves social media detoxes – Ignore all the drama around you and just spend time on yourself, after that you can prepare for tomorrows events